Oxyrus/LocalWeather/README.md

-# LocalWeather
+# LocalWeather (WIP)

-This application displays the current weather based on your Geolocation (which may be, or not, accurate).
+This application displays the current weather based on your Geolocation (which may be, or may not, be accurate).

 ## Running